techshetty/scAPE/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2.

 ## Contact

-For questions or support, please open an issue in this repository or contact the repository owner.
+For questions or support, please open an issue in this repository or contact the so-sc.